How ConsumerAffairs uses cookies

 Reach out to your insurance company to ensure that your renters or homeowners policy is updated, transferred to your new address, or canceled, depending on your situation.

-If you’re canceling an insurance policy with one company and opening a new policy with a different company, make sure the new policy starts when you need it to so your belongings don’t go unprotected.
+If you’re canceling an insurance policy with one company and opening a new policy with a different company, make sure the new policy starts when you need it so your belongings don’t go unprotected.

 Notify utility providers